PythWare/Gokonworks/README.md

 # Update

 Gokonworks is updated with support for executable patching and loose file mod support.
+If you're using mods from older versions of Gokonworks (1.2 or older), switch to using loose file versions instead.
+Gokonworks 2.0 no longer uses Mod Creator and Mod Manager now that the game can be patched to read loose file mods.

 # Gokonworks Info